Interstate 35 in Iowa: Services

 The Iowa Department of Transportation (Iowa DOT) operates 37 rest areas and one scenic overlook in 20 locations along its 780 mi of Interstate Highway.
 Along I-35, there are five locations that have facilities accessible to each direction of traffic.
 A sixth is under construction in northern Polk County.
 Parking areas are divided so passenger automobiles are separated from large trucks.
 Common among all of the rest stops are separate men's and women's restrooms, payphones with TDD capabilities, weather reporting kiosks, vending machines, and free wireless Internet.
 Many stations have family restrooms and dump stations for recreational vehicles.

 The first rest areas along Iowa's Interstates were built in the 1960s.
 They were modest facilities; separate buildings housed the restrooms and vending machines.
 A few rest stops had another building with local tourist information.
 The newer facilities feature one large building housing as many as 28 more toilets than the older buildings, in addition to all the other common rest area amenities.
 They also feature artwork by local Iowa artists.
 Each new rest area is designed around a theme.
 For instance, the facility near Story City celebrates the history of transportation in the state.
 Story County is the home of Iowa DOT and the location where the historic Lincoln Highway and I-35 intersect.

+Transit

+Jefferson Lines provides intercity bus service along the length of I-35 in Iowa serving seven communities along the route.
+The Des Moines Bus Station serves as a major transfer point along the I-35 route.